Establish a Relocation Niche in Any Market

 Although it has mostly subsided, in the past there have been cases of agents being charged "after the fact" referral fees, meaning that after the transferee listed their home, the relocation company came in and asked for a referral fee.
 The referral fees range from 20% to 35%, in my experience.
 In some markets, it has not been unusual for the employee coming in (a referral) to buy the home of the employee going out (also a referral) and thus severely impact the broker’s bottom line.
 On the other hand, transferees in many markets are upper-end clients, so the commissions are substantial.

 Single Agency Preference in Relocation

 As the market changes, agents can expect more requests from relocation companies.
-One of the major concerns a relocation company has is that the transferee "buy right."
-This means that the transferee not only does not overpay for a home, but will have an easily saleable property when he or she is transferred again, usually within a fairly short time frame.
+One of the significant concerns a relocation company has is that the transferee "buy right."
+This means that the transferee not only does not overpay for a home but will have a readily saleable property when he or she has transferred again, usually within a reasonably short time frame.